 Standard cataract surgery is one of the most common surgeries in the world.
-It is safe and very effective when treating cataract.
+It is safe and very effective when treating cataracts.

 To ensure that you are suitable for standard cataract surgery in Brisbane, we will need to examine your eyes in your initial consultation prior to surgery being arranged.